IBM/dbb-zappbuild/samples/application-conf/README.md

 --- | ---
 dbb.scriptMapping | DBB configuration file properties association build files to language scripts dbb.scannerMapping | DBB scanner mapping to overwrite the file scanner.
-File property cobol_testcase | File property to indicate a generated zUnit cobol test case to use a different set of source and output libraries
+File property isSQL | File property overwrite to indicate that a file requires to include SQL parameters isCICS | File property overwrite to indicate that a file requires to include CICS parameters isMQ | File property overwrite to indicate that a file requires to include MQ parameters isDLI | File property overwrite to indicate that a file requires to include DLI parameters cobol_testcase | File property to indicate a generated zUnit cobol test case to use a different set of source and output libraries

 ### Assembler.properties